i The Investments and Securities Act, 2007

 Most operators in the capital market are limited liability companies incorporated under and regulated by the CAMA.
 It is arguable that the FHC has jurisdiction over matters that touch on the operation of these ‘CAMA companies’, even if such matters occur in the capital market.
 Points (b) and (c) above are also relevant to capital market disputes because the SEC, the apex regulatory body of the capital market, is an agency of the federal government.25

-Claims can be made against a dealing member, and the current maximum amount an investor can receive as compensation in a claim against a dealing member is 400,000 naira.30
+Claims can be made against a dealing member, and the current maximum amount an investor can receive as compensation in a claim against a dealing member is 400,000 naira.31

 The NASD provides a formal OTC trading platform for unlisted securities of public companies.
 Unlike the FMDQ, equity securities can be traded on the NASD platform.
 Securities traded on the NASD are categorised as either ‘blue tier’ (higher disclosure requirements) or ‘pink tier’.32 There are a number of proposals to establish exchanges for commodities.
 None of them has come to fruition yet.

 II THE YEAR IN REVIEW

 There has been, in recent times, a flurry of activity in the derivatives regulatory space in Nigeria.
 Derivatives are largely traded on a bilateral basis between international banks and major Nigerian banks.
 Perhaps, because a majority of the players in the space are banks and the underlying instruments for most derivatives transactions that currently occur in the market are foreign exchange (FX) ones, the main regulator has been the CBN.